 Losing weight

-Weight loss interventions from hospitals or other groups involving advice and support on eating and physical activity often lead to weight loss.8Shaikh H, Bradhurst P et al. Body weight management in overweight and obese breast cancer survivors.
+Weight loss interventions from hospitals or other groups involving advice and support on eating and physical activity are often effective.7Shaikh H, Bradhurst P et al. Body weight management in overweight and obese breast cancer survivors.
 Cochrane Database of Systematic Reviews.
 2020 Dec 11;12(12):CD012110.
 If you think this could help you, ask your doctor to refer you to a local or online program.

 Gaining or maintaining weight